jomjol/AI-on-the-edge-device-docs/docs/FAQs.md

 * Wrong configuration, missing configuration files
 * Unstable hardware - see [[Hardware Compatibility]]

-There is a dedicated Wiki page about this: [Frequent Reboots](https://jomjol.github.io/AI-on-the-edge-device-docs/Frequent-Reboots/).
+There is a dedicated page about this: [Frequent Reboots](../Frequent-Reboots/).

 ### How accurate are the detections?